AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/bulging.md

 - ![](./images/bulging/feature_bulging-fill.png)

 First of all, you should tune your [:page_facing_up: pressure advance](../pressure_linear_advance/introduction.md) and [:page_facing_up: extrusion multiplier](../extrusion_multiplier.md) using this guide's methods.

+You can also try printing [:pushpin: External Perimeters First](#external-perimeters-first)

 After that, see [:page_facing_up: Small Infill Areas Look Overextruded](../troubleshooting/small_infill_areas_overextruded.md).\
 When you have overextrusion issues in small areas, it greatly contributes to this issue.